storybookjs/frontpage/src/content/recipes/bootstrap.md

 ### CSS

-import the Bootstrap files in your `.storybook/preview.js` file.
+Import the Bootstrap files in your `.storybook/preview.js` file.

 ```js
 // .storybook/preview.js